malkusch/km200/README.md

 ### Salt

 I didn't include the salt, because I remember slightly reading somewhere else that Bosch might step in legally to prevent the publication.
-So you will have to find the salt on your on, either by searching the internet or decompiling the [app](https://play.google.com/store/apps/details?id=com.bosch.tt.buderus).
+So you will have to find the salt on your own, either by searching the internet or decompiling the [app](https://play.google.com/store/apps/details?id=com.bosch.tt.buderus).
-The format is the hexadecimal representation (e.g. "12a0b2…").
+The format is the hexadecimal representation (e.g. `12a0b2…`).
 Here's an incomplete list of projects in the internet where you could find the salt:

 - [ioBroker.km200](https://github.com/frankjoke/ioBroker.km200/blob/6c0963d671b50cb73f378049448a42cf22a8fecf/km200.js#L13-L17)